campbe13/docker-ecq2020/js-mf/Makefile.md

 clean:  stop prune
 stoprun: stop run
 ```
+# for testing stop & remove running container
 ```
 stop: ## stop and remove the container
 	docker stop $(RUN_NAME) ; docker rm $(RUN_NAME) ; docker ps
 ```
+# at the end clean use to clean up the intermediary images
 ```
 prune:  # clean up unused containers
 	docker system prune -f
 	docker images
 ```
+# check if docker is running & what version
 ```
 check:  ## check docker run time
+	@echo to end sytemctl, hit q
 	systemctl status  docker
 	docker version
 	docker images
 	docker ps
 ```
-push your code to a registry, depends what is configured on your system
+# push your code to a registry, depends what is configured on your system
 ```
 publish:
 	@echo publish to  docker hub, interactive